setcy/setcy/README.md

 ### Hi there 👋

-🌱 I am currently a second-year undergraduate student of Computer Science and Technology in China.
+🌱 I am currently a second-year undergraduate student of Computer Science and Technology in Hangzhou Dianzi University.

 ![counter](https://komarev.com/ghpvc/?username=setcy1)